 428 fatal large truck accidents occurred in Texas during the same time period.
 As is the case nationally, some of these collisions involved multiple fatalities.
 Big rig drivers were rarely killed in large truck and passenger automobile collisions.

 80,000 large truck accidents across the country resulted in injuries.
-In a majority of accidents, the injuries sustained were serious and required hospitalization.
+In most accidents, the injuries sustained were serious and required hospitalization.
 Although big rig drivers were injured in accidents, automobile drivers and passengers nearly always sustained far more serious injuries in collisions with large trucks.
+Rear-end crashes are the most common type of 18-wheeler accidents.

 810 motorists in Texas required hospitalization for serious injuries following big rig accidents.
-2,221 individuals sustained less serious injuries, including those that did go to a hospital emergency department but did not require anything beyond an overnight stay in a medical center.
-Almost 3,100 people may have sustained injuries, but declined immediate medical treatment or assistance.
+2,221 individuals sustained less serious injuries, including those who did go to a hospital emergency department but did not require anything beyond an overnight stay in a medical center.
+Almost 3,100 people may have sustained injuries but declined immediate medical treatment or assistance.